SMPS: Can you tell us a little about your career and current role?

 Jack: I began in facilities planning and engineering after engineering school, first for a defense contractor then for Amtrak.
 Later I returned to Texas and worked for Exxon and Texas Instruments.
 I began working for a Dallas-based Acoustical Consulting firm in 1981, eventually managing an Austin branch.
 During the real-estate recession, my branch closed.
 I responded by opening and incorporating a new firm.
 Since 1986, as president/principal engineer, I have owned and operated a small acoustical consultancy, specializing in technically complex facilities, such as high-tech manufacturing, research and academic laboratories, medical/ healthcare, and some office facilities.

 Katie: I am the marketing coordinator at Texas Engineering Solutions (TES), a civil engineering and land development firm located in Austin.
-The marketing coordinator position is a new one for TES.
 I am excited to initiate and develop a complete marketing program to make sure that TES is at the forefront of our clients’ minds when they are looking for a complete range of civil engineering, master planning, and subdivision services.

 SMPS: In what ways did your dad play a role in your chosen career?